Team-D-13/Quanta/Readme.md

 Following Turns - At the start of each turn after the first, you draw a card, increase your maximum quanta by 1 and set your quanta to that amount as noted above, then follow through with any upkeep effects you may have.

+Counters - Some cards' effects place counters, which interact with some card effects.
+Counters are unviersal and shared for any effects that interact with them.
+Since in-game red counters signify damage, signify your actual counters using a different color of counter in-game.

 Flow - NOT YET IMPLEMENTED.
 Flow resets to 0 at the end of your turn.
 It increases by 1 each time you play a card during your turn.
 It is tracked using an orb, like the quanta indicators.
 Some cards interact with flow.

 ## Card Types